LukeIreland1/trump-tweet-semantics/docs/report.md

 For tweet generation, I used [Markovify](https://github.com/jsvine/markovify)[^18], which I found from [this](https://medium.com/@mc7968/whatwouldtrumptweet-topic-clustering-and-tweet-generation-from-donald-trumps-tweets-b191fccaffb2)[^19] article attempting the same thing.
 Markovify is a Python library that uses Markov chains to generate text based on an input corpora.
 The article listed multiple approaches, including using a Keras API and k-means clustering to build a Machine Learning model to feed into tweet generators, but that added a significant layer of obscurity, and made less coherent tweets.

-# 3. Data Pre-processing
+# 3. Development Methodology

-## 3.1 Dataset
+Due to developing alone, and most of the work I did being completed quite quickly, I decided to go for an Agile approach, with sprints lasting a month.
+I would make clear targets at the beginning of the sprint and make sure they're done by the end of the sprint.
+This was pretty successful and I feel like I got a lot done by making feasible targets and commiting to making them.

-TODO:
+# 4. Data Pre-processing

-- Add wordcloud before and after cleaning
+## 4.1 Dataset

 The dataset I extracted from Trump Twitter Archive, was last updated 5th March 2020 and contains 46208 tweets.

 I used NLTK to look at the most common words and phrases of different lengths, to explore the dataset.

-Here is a word cloud I created using the Python library wordcloud, **without** tweet cleaning.
+Here is a word cloud I created using my custom `TweetCloud` class that uses Python library wordcloud, but adds important features for NLP abstraction, **without** tweet cleaning.

 ![Figure 2](images/wordcloud4.png "Figure 2")
 _Figure 2_ - WordCloud of phrases of length 4.